Galaxy: Nomenclature

-Tens of thousands of galaxies have been catalogued, but only a few have well-established names, such as the Andromeda Galaxy, the Magellanic Clouds, the Whirlpool Galaxy, and the Sombrero Galaxy.
+Millions of galaxies have been catalogued, but only a few have well-established names, such as the Andromeda Galaxy, the Magellanic Clouds, the Whirlpool Galaxy, and the Sombrero Galaxy.
 Astronomers work with numbers from certain catalogues, such as the Messier catalogue, the NGC (New General Catalogue), the IC (Index Catalogue), the CGCG (Catalogue of Galaxies and of Clusters of Galaxies), the MCG (Morphological Catalogue of Galaxies), the UGC (Uppsala General Catalogue of Galaxies), and the PGC (Catalogue of Principal Galaxies, also known as LEDA).
-All the well-known galaxies appear in one or more of these catalogs but each time under a different number.

-For example, Messier 109 (or "M109") is a spiral galaxy having the number 109 in the catalog of Messier.
-It also has the designations NGC 3992, UGC 6937, CGCG 269-023, MCG +09-20-044, and PGC 37617 (or LEDA 37617).
-Millions of fainter galaxies are known by their identifiers in sky surveys such as the Sloan Digital Sky Survey, in which M109 is cataloged as SDSS J115735.97+532228.9.
+All the well-known galaxies appear in one or more of these catalogues but each time under a different number.
+For example, Messier 109 (or "M109") is a spiral galaxy having the number 109 in the catalogue of Messier.
+It also has the designations NGC 3992, UGC 6937, CGCG 269–023, MCG +09-20-044, and PGC 37617 (or LEDA 37617), among others.
+Millions of fainter galaxies are known by their identifiers in sky surveys such as the Sloan Digital Sky Survey.

 Observation history

-The realization that we live in a galaxy that is one among many parallels major discoveries about the Milky Way and other nebulae.